Updated: Apr 17

 Factors that improve bone health include plenty of bone building vitamins and minerals plus the digestive ability to absorb these vitamins and minerals, plus exercise to get the minerals into the bone.
 These factors are important in the early teen years while girls are building strong bones, during adulthood when bone density begins to decline and during menopause while bone density declines more rapidly.
 The stronger your bones are during the teen years the more you will have to spare as you age.

 Absorbing those vitamins and minerals Not only do you need to consume these nutrients and minerals from childhood through adulthood, but you need to be able to absorb them in the digestive tract.
-If the stomach is not in good working order, then these healthy nutrients may not get absorbed into the body.
+If the stomach is not in good working order, then these healthy nutrients may not get absorbed into the bones.
 Symptoms of weak digestion include indigestion, gas, bloating and bowel problems.
 If you have any of these symptoms, it means you have weak digestion and may not be absorbing nutrients well.
 I did suffer from irritable bowel as a teenager and young adult.
 Was my weak digestion still able to absorb enough minerals for strong bones?

 Do I have strong bones?
 I fell down a flight of stairs and landed on the top of my foot.
 While writhing with pain I added up the pros and cons of my own bone health.
 I’m large and strong and have always exercised which is a plus.
 My parents fed me well while I was growing which is great, but I had gastrointestinal issues which probably prevented me from absorbing some nutrients.
 This time I didn’t break a bone and an x-ray confirmed that I do have strong bones.
 As I get older I will add balance exercises to prevent further falls and continue to exercise, eat high vitamin and mineral foods and keep my digestion strong.